avilabon/MDEF_Albert/docs/term1/03-DesignStudio/03-PersonalNarrativesCollectiveStorytelling.md

 # Design studio: **Narratives storytelling**

-Welcome to another conceptual, semantic and dialectical shakeup with Laura, our leading philosopher.
+Welcome to another conceptual, semantic, and dialectical shakeup with Laura, our leading philosopher.

 We delved into concepts such as the personal narrative or the collective narrative, the different meanings within the word power (potestas and potentia), wor(l)ding, vibrant matter, materialities...
 Which have come from the hand of theorists such as Donna Haraway, Spinoza, Jane Bennett...